kernelci/kcidb/doc/administrator_guide.md

 Clone kcidb repository, checkout the revision you want to deploy, and install kcidb as described in [README.md](README.md).

+### Additional Dependencies

+While deploying you may also need to install `psql`.
+It is a command-line tool for interacting with the PostgreSQL database.
+It is used to manage and manipulate data stored in a PostgreSQL database, as well as to administer and configure the database itself.

+For Debian-based distros like Ubuntu:

+    apt-get install postgresql-client

+For Fedora-based distros like CentOS and RHEL:

+    sudo dnf install postgresql

+Verify the psql installation:

+    psql --version

+Once the installation is complete, you can use `psql` for the deployment of the project.

 ### Deploying

 Use the `cloud` tool located in the root of kcidb repository to deploy the base